sidsaurb/elf-structure/README.md

 Program Headers:
   Type           Offset   VirtAddr           PhysAddr           FileSiz  MemSiz   Flg Align PHDR           0x000040 0x0000000000000040 0x0000000000000040 0x0002d8 0x0002d8 R   0x8
+    Don't know what this is yet
   INTERP         0x000318 0x0000000000000318 0x0000000000000318 0x00001c 0x00001c R   0x1
       [Requesting program interpreter: /lib64/ld-linux-x86-64.so.2] LOAD           0x000000 0x0000000000000000 0x0000000000000000 0x000638 0x000638 R   0x1000
-  LOAD           0x001000 0x0000000000001000 0x0000000000001000 0x000189 0x000189 R E 0x1000
+    It says to load x638 bytes from file offset 0x0 at virtaual memory 0x0 LOAD           0x001000 0x0000000000001000 0x0000000000001000 0x000189 0x000189 R E 0x1000
-  LOAD           0x002000 0x0000000000002000 0x0000000000002000 0x0000e4 0x0000e4 R   0x1000
+    It says to load x189 bytes from file offset 0x1000 at virtaual memory 0x1000 LOAD           0x002000 0x0000000000002000 0x0000000000002000 0x0000e4 0x0000e4 R   0x1000
-  LOAD           0x002d98 0x0000000000003d98 0x0000000000003d98 0x000278 0x000280 RW  0x1000
+    It says to load x4e bytes from file offset 0x2000 at virtaual memory 0x2000 LOAD           0x002d98 0x0000000000003d98 0x0000000000003d98 0x000278 0x000280 RW  0x1000
+    It says to load x278 bytes from file offset 0x29d8 at virtaual memory 0x39d8.
+Not that it says to allot 0x280 bytes insted to 0x278.
+Its because this program header maps .bss as well. .bss does not use space in file but allocates space in program runtime memory.
   DYNAMIC        0x002da8 0x0000000000003da8 0x0000000000003da8 0x000210 0x000210 RW  0x8
+    Don't know what this is yet
   NOTE           0x000338 0x0000000000000338 0x0000000000000338 0x000030 0x000030 R   0x8
   NOTE           0x000368 0x0000000000000368 0x0000000000000368 0x000044 0x000044 R   0x4
+    Don't know what this is yet
   GNU_PROPERTY   0x000338 0x0000000000000338 0x0000000000000338 0x000030 0x000030 R   0x8
+    Don't know what this is yet
   GNU_EH_FRAME   0x002004 0x0000000000002004 0x0000000000002004 0x000034 0x000034 R   0x4
+    Don't know what this is yet
   GNU_STACK      0x000000 0x0000000000000000 0x0000000000000000 0x000000 0x000000 RW  0x10
+    Don't know what this is yet
   GNU_RELRO      0x002d98 0x0000000000003d98 0x0000000000003d98 0x000268 0x000268 R   0x1
+    Sets a flag that 0x268 bytes from 0x0000000000003d98 should be made readonly after the loading is done.
+Security mechanism to make the .init_array, .fini_array .dynamic and .got read only after program is loaded. can be disabled by -Wl,-z,norelro.
+See the section to segment mapping index 05

  Section to Segment mapping:
   Segment Sections...